CoderDojoMcDonough/Documentation/Exploratory_Sessions/Minecraft.md

 [Click here](Minecraft_ScriptCraft_Installation.md#run-craftbukkit-without-an-internet-connection) for instructions on running the CraftBukkit server without an internet connection.

+If you see the error message "You don't have scriptcraft.evaluate permission” when using ScriptCraft in Minecraft, see step 4 in our streamlined [installation instructions](Minecraft_ScriptCraft_Installation.md).

 ## Documentation links

 [ScriptCraftJS.org](http://www.ScriptCraftJS.org) - Documentation links for ScriptCraft